barralf/deeplearning-coursera/4. Convolutional Neural Networks/README.md

 	- Select only one box when several boxes overlap with each other and detect the same class: `IoU > 0.5`

-If there are multiple classes/object types c you want to detect, you should run the Non-max suppression c times, once for every output class.
+If there are `c` different class/object types you want to detect, you should run the Non-max suppression `c` times, once for every output class.

 ## Anchor Boxes
 Specialize your algorithm to detect shapes that spans a variety of shapes covering the types of objects you seem to detect frequently.